mitaai/AnnotationStudio/README.md

 [Read more about how to use nvm here](https://github.com/nvm-sh/nvm/blob/master/README.md#usage).

 ## MongoDB
 In order to run the DB server locally, you will need to install MongoDB.
-This can be done using any package manager—we use homebrew for MacOS (https://brew.sh/).
+This can be done using any package manager—we use [homebrew for MacOS](https://brew.sh/).
 For other operating systems, see the [MongoDB documentation](https://docs.mongodb.com/manual/installation) (community edition).

 With homebrew on MacOS:
 ```sh